GornHawken/GornHawken/README.md

 ```
 ${\color{yellow}G'day \space to \space you \space dear \space reader! \space My \space names \space Gorn \space Hawken!}$

+(please do not concern urself on how I came up with the name Gorn.)
 > [!NOTE]
 > testing